by Mary Harper

 My message to everyone is to get vaccinated.
 Trust the science.
 Trust your doctors.
 They saved my daughter’s life when she got sick with meningitis.
 Why not trust them to prevent it?

 Mary Harper is an English teacher, animal rescuer, and mom to four successful daughters.
 Her story, like all others on this blog, was a voluntary submission.
-If you want to help make a difference, submit your own post by emailing Noah at [email protected].
+If you want to help make a difference, submit your own post by emailing us through our contact form.
 We depend on real people like you sharing experience to protect others from misinformation.